 Notes

-Canning Instructions: I have not tested this recipe in a water bath canner (although I think it would work great).
+Canning Peach Chutney: I have not tested this recipe in a water bath canner (although I think it would work great).
 Please consult your county safe-canning guidelines for acidic levels and cook time needed to make it safe for shelf-stable storing.

 Variations:

-• Substitute fresh fruit: Try apricots, plumcots, pears, or mango in place of the peaches.
-You may want to adjust the sugar based on sweet or tartness of the fruit you choose.
+• Fruit: Try apricots, plumcots, pears, or mango in place of the peaches.

-• Make it a Dip: I love to add some softened cream cheese to make it the perfect consistency for a fruit or cracker dip.
-Add cream cheese at a ratio of 1:1 with the chutney or simple pour the chutney over top of a block of cream cheese and serve.
+• Make it a Dip: I love to add some softened cream cheese to make it the perfect consistency for a fruit or cracker dip or spoon the chutney over top of a block of cream cheese and serve.

 Nutrition